seankross/the-unix-workbench/docs/05-Bash-Programming.md

 ## f
 ```

-Here's a similar table of logical flags below.
+Here is a similar table of logical flags below.

 | Logical Flag | Meaning | Usage |
 |:-------------|:--------|:------|